GitauHarrison/notes/02_django/01_getting_started.md

 ```
 ![Change Directory](/02_django/images/getting_started/cd_demo_folder.png)

 It is recommended to install Django in a virtual environment.
-You can run:
+Virtual environments are used to isolate the needs of one application from another, or from cluttering the OS.
+You can run the command below in your terminal:

 ```python
 $ python3 -m venv venv